themeteorchef/adding-a-beta-invitation-system-to-your-meteor-application/adding-a-beta-invitation-system-to-your-meteor-application.md

 ]
 ```

-Here, we’re making use of Iron Router’s `onBeforeAction` method in a _global_ sense.
+Here, we’re making use of `iron:router`’s `onBeforeAction` method in a _global_ sense.
 You’ll notice that when we defined our public and authenticated routers earlier, we used `onBeforeAction` on a _per route_ basis.
 The differe here is that we’re telling Iron Router to apply these filter functions to _all_ routes.
 There are a lot of different applications for this, but one that’s particularly handy is checking whether or not to send a user to a specific route.

 Looking at our second call to `Router.onBeforeAction`, we’re passing our `userAuthenticatedBetaTester` filter function along with an `only` key that holds an array of strings.
 The strings in this array are the _only_ routes we want this function be applied to, meaning, the function _will not_ run on any route that isn’t in this list.

 Nifty, eh?
 We can see the reverse of the `only` option `except` being used above, telling Iron Router to apply our `checkUserLoggedIn` filter on _all_ routes _except_ for the given list.

-Alright!
-Our routes are all setup.
+All right!
+Our routes are all set up.
 Next, we’re going to jump into controllers for our templates.

 <div class="note">
 <h3>A quick note</h3>